 In the depth of simulated turbulence, join our quest to unlock the mysteries of the “most important unsolved problem in classical physics.”

 So, what is turbulence?
-Turbulence is a phenomenon in fluid dynamics, and it is defined by chaotic changes in pressure and velocity.
+Turbulence is a phenomenon in fluid dynamics, and it is characterized by chaotic changes in pressure and velocity.
 This sounds very theoretical, but in fact, you find turbulence everywhere in the world around us!
 When you stir your coffee vigorously, you can see turbulent behavior in the coffee cup.
 Although scientists love their coffee, they study turbulence because it affects some critical situations.
-Understanding the dynamics of the turbulent air behind a large plane is key in maintaining the safety of the airspace around an airport.
+On one hand, understanding the dynamics of the turbulent air behind a large plane is key in maintaining the safety of the airspace around an airport.
 On the other hand, turbulent mixing can be helpful for designing more efficient systems for introducing medicine into the bloodstream.

 ScienceAtHome collaborator, Janet Rafner, spent the past few years understanding the complicated math behind the Navier-Stokes equations which describe the motion of viscous fluids.
 However, just studying math wasn’t enough.